comiccoin-network/monorepo/cloud/comiccoin-authority/README.md

 # ⚖️ ComicCoin Blockchain Authority

-The ⚖️ ComicCoin Blockchain Authority is a central server that implements the "Proof of Authority" consensus mechanism for all connected nodes.
-This repository contains the necessary code and instructions to set up and run the authority.
+The **⚖️ ComicCoin Blockchain Authority** is a central server implementing the "Proof of Authority" consensus mechanism for all connected nodes.
+This repository provides the necessary code and instructions to set up and run the authority.

 ## 📖 Installation

 ### Step 1: Set Up Your Go Environment

-1. Navigate to your Go folder and create a new directory for the ComicCoin Network:
+1. Navigate to your Go workspace and create a new directory for the ComicCoin Network:

     ```bash
     cd ~/go/src/github.com/